Exclusive patented technology: WNE® 3-

 Simplicity for ultimate reliability

-ORA’s exclusive patented WNE® 3-position pneumatic actuator guarantees the smooth and reliable transfer of fluids and increases the options for developing sequence steps in a recipe whilst potentially also decreasing overall synthesis times.
-Compared to traditional 2-position pneumatic actuators, the 3-position pneumatic actuator technology guarantees accurate positioning at every turn.
+ORA’s exclusive patented WNE® 3-positions pneumatic actuator guarantees the smooth and reliable transfer of fluids and increases the options for developing sequence steps in a recipe whilst potentially also decreasing overall synthesis times.
+Compared to traditional 2-positions pneumatic actuators, the 3-positions pneumatic actuator technology guarantees accurate positioning at every turn.
 Only pneumatic pressure is required for their operation.

 However, most of all it provides reliability against radiation damage by uniquely using compressed air.
 In a radioactive environment, long term reliability of components is essential.
 Standard electrically driven actuator systems are susceptible to radiation damage due to the need for an electronic logic control system.